 On the edges of the Mall are the rest of Washington DC’s most iconic places.
 North is Adams Morgan and The Shaw, which is where you’ll find much of the city’s surprisingly active nightlife.

 East is Capitol Hill where most of the United States’ politics are done.
 South is the gorgeous Jefferson Memorial and, across the Potomac River, the hallowed Arlington Cemetery.

-One should definitely explore the outskirts of Washington DC to experience a “realer” side of the city, where gentrification is in full effect.
+One should definitely add the outskirts of the city to their Washington DC itinerary to experience a “realer” side of the capital, where gentrification is in full effect.
 Much of DC’s satellite neighborhoods, where most natural-born residents are from, were socially neglected in the 90s.

 Nowadays, these districts are being renovated aggressively and, in the process, are losing their identity.
 Visit H Street, Columbia Heights, and the Near Northeast for a taste of the new DC, both the good and bad of it.

 Virginia is a transition state where Southern culture begins to take hold.
 As the former capital of the US Confederacy during the Civil War, the state is certainly not lacking its historical landmarks.

 Virginia also has some of the finest scenery in the Eastern United States.
 Those on a road trip down the East Coast will be both delighted and captured by Virginia’s beautiful cabins that give a full dose of nature.

 Richmond is the capital of Virginia.
 It’s a very old and historically significant city that has been around since the Colonial days.
 Much of its original architecture was destroyed in a great fire that occurred after the Confederates fled the city but, regardless, Richmond is still full of history and pride.